Get 25% off with this pack of 10 classes!

 Got an hour?
-This class series offers students a multi-level, stress-melting yoga flow geared for experienced beginners or higher (students with a basic understanding of asana and those without major limitations or injuries).
-You can keep the practice gentle, or dial it up for a more energetic yoga flow that balances body, mind and breath.
+This class offers students a multi-level, stress-melting, Hatha yoga flow geared for experienced beginners or higher (students with a basic understanding of asana and those without major limitations or injuries).
+You can keep the practice gentle, or dial it up for a more energetic flow that balances body, mind and breath.

 Get on your mat, step out of your busy mind, and transform your day by tapping into the simple delight of being vibrantly alive and moving in concert with your breath.

-This moderately paced and well-rounded practice series blends vinyasa flows to build heat and strength between standing poses.
-Finish with gentle backbends, hip openers, twists, breath work, and a brief savasana.
+This moderately paced and well-rounded class blends vinyasa flows to build heat and strength between standing poses.
+Finish with gentle backbends, hip openers, twists, breath work, and a brief Savasana.
 Enjoy a healthy, happy hour!

 Hi, I’m Shelly Boggs